FROM THE CHAPLAIN

-Jesus’ teaching centers around helping people see that God’s purpose for us is to live in love for God and for each other – indeed, these are the two great commandments that sum up “all the law and the prophets” (Matthew 22:40).
-It is in this relationship that we truly experience God’s gift of life - what Paul refers to as the “promise of life that is in Christ Jesus” (2 Timothy 1:1).
+Jesus’ teaching centres around helping people see that God’s purpose for us is to live in love for God and for each other – indeed, these are the two great commandments that sum up “all the law and the prophets” (Matthew 22:40).
+These commandments encompass the values of truth and justice, service and duty, respect, trust and forgiveness.

-Whilst St Mary’s is an Anglican School, we welcome staff and girls from all walks of faith.
+While St Mary’s is an Anglican school, we welcome staff and girls from all walks of faith.

 St Mary's School Prayer